 - March 26, 2021

-*Because of COVID-19 interviews will be virtual until further notice
+* Interviews will be in a virtual format due to COVID-19 until further notice

-The Doctor of Occupational Therapy program welcomes international applicants.
-Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework is completed by no later than July 1 of the year of enrollment.
+The Doctor of Pharmacy program welcomes international applicants to our Campus Pathway.
+For consideration, we do require that all prerequisite coursework is completed at a regionally accredited college or university within the United States.
+Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework is completed by July 1 of the year of enrollment.
 Click here for specific information about international student requirements and exam scores in addition to basic admission requirements.

 Annual Security and Fire Safety Report